 Compared to infant monkeys born exactly one year after the 2008 wildfires, monkeys exposed to particles after the wildfires experienced reduce immune system function.

 3. Cardiovascular System Damage

 When it comes to wildfire smoke inhalation affecting the cardiovascular system, the major culprit is carbon monoxide.
 When we carbon monoxide makes it way through the lungs, it enters the bloodstream and reduces oxygen to our organs and tissues.

 Carbon monoxide poisoning, even at lower levels, can cause headaches, visual impairment, dizziness and reduced motor skills.
-Exposure to carbon monoxide can also increase the risk of heart issues, including cardiac arrhythmias, chest pain and other forms of cardiac dysfunction, especially among people with pre-existing health problems.
-(8)
+Reports indicate that exposure to carbon monoxide can also increase the risk of heart issues, including cardiac arrhythmias, chest pain and other forms of cardiac dysfunction, especially among people with pre-existing health problems.